-Office of Sponsored Programs (OSP) personnel will assist faculty and staff with preparing the required documents for submission.
+Office of Sponsored Programs (OSP) is the authorized official for the university.
+OSP personnel will assist faculty and staff with preparing the required documents for submission.

 The OSP office is responsible for completing cover sheet/title page, budget forms, and any certifications that may be required by the sponsor.